ansible/awx/docs/docsite/rst/administration/multi-creds-assignment.rst

           'id': X
       }

-Alternatively, you can perform the same assignment in the controller User Interface in the *Create Credential* page:
+Alternatively, you can perform the same assignment in AWX User Interface in the *Create Credential* page:

 .. image:: ../common/images/credentials-create-multivault-credential.png